 A physician’s services must be available for every resident to receive medical care in an assisted living center, but someone who needs full-time nursing care should not be admitted.
 The amount of nursing care allowed is less than eight hours per day.

-There are 20 memory care homes in South Dakota.
-The Office of Healthcare Facilities, under the umbrella of the state’s Department of Health, regulates assisted living in SD.
+There are approximately 20 memory care homes in South Dakota.
+The Office of Healthcare Facilities, under the umbrella of the state’s Department of Health, regulates assisted living in South Dakota.
 For free help finding memory care there to meet your family’s needs and budget, click here.

-The average cost of assisted living with memory care in South Dakota is $4,305 per month, which is about $51,660 annually.
-The national average is roughly $5,000 per month, making South Dakota one of the more affordable states for memory care.
-Assisted living without memory care usually costs about $1,000 less per month.
+The average cost of assisted living with memory care in South Dakota is $4,049 per month.
+The national average is $5,448 per month, making South Dakota one of the more affordable states for memory care.

-In Sioux Falls memory care costs about $4,125 per month and $49,500 per year.
-Sioux Falls is also the least-expensive city in SD for memory care.
-The most expensive place for memory care is Rapid City, where costs are about $5,058 per month and $60,696 annually.
-Costs are generally slightly higher in the western Black Hills and Badlands region of SD than in the eastern lakes and prairies areas.
+In Sioux Falls memory care costs $4,125 per month.
+Sioux Falls is also the least-expensive city in the state for memory care.
+The most expensive place for memory care is Rapid City, where it costs $4,748 per month.
+Costs are generally slightly higher in the western Black Hills and Badlands region of SD than in the eastern lakes and prairie areas.
 Areas including the Cheyenne River and Crow Creek reservations that make up much of the middle of South Dakota have few options for state-sanctioned memory care.

-South Dakotans who live near the border of a neighboring state might be able to find more convenient and affordable memory care outside SD, but the average costs in these surrounding states are higher overall.
-South Dakota’s average monthly costs are more affordable than western neighbors Montana ($4,950) and Wyoming ($4,914), Nebraska ($4,950) to the south, Minnesota ($5,054) to the east, and North Dakota ($4,843).
-Those other states are all more expensive, with costs closer to the national average of $5,000.
+South Dakotans who live near the border of a neighboring state might be able to find more convenient and affordable memory care outside the state.
+The average costs in these surrounding states are higher but they can have more options.
+South Dakota’s average monthly costs are more affordable than western neighbors.
+In Montana, it costs $5,374 monthly and Wyoming will run $5,043.
+To the south, Nebraska’s memory care costs $4,932 and in Minnesota it is $5,448 monthly.
+Finally, to the east, in North Dakota facilities average$4,086 monthly.

 – Turn in bed and raise from a chair or bed without assistance or with the help of just one staff member.